Our History, Our Vision

 Dr. Edward Blandford is the Chief Technology Officer for Kairos Power.
 He is currently on leave from the University of New Mexico where he is an assistant professor in the Department of Nuclear Engineering.
 He is responsible for technology development and licensing at Kairos Power.
 Prior to the University of New Mexico, he was a Stanton Nuclear Security Fellow at the Center for International Security and Cooperation at Stanford University.
 He also worked for several years as a project manager at the Electric Power Research Institute focusing on steam generator thermal-hydraulics and material degradation management.
 Dr. Blandford has a B.S. in Mechanical Engineering from UCLA and a M.S. and Ph.D. in Nuclear Engineering from UC Berkeley.

-Dr. Per Peterson is the consultant and Senior Technical Advisor for Kairos Power.
+Dr. Per Peterson is a consultant and Senior Technical Advisor for Kairos Power.
 He holds the William and Jean McCallum Floyd Chair in the Department of Nuclear Engineering at UC Berkeley.
-He is expert in topics related to high-temperature fission energy systems, as well as topics related to the safety and security of nuclear materials and waste management.
-He participated in the development of the Generation IV Roadmap in 2002 as a member of the Evaluation Methodology Group, and co-chairs its Proliferation Resistance and Physical Protection Working Group.
-His research in the 1990's contributed to the development of the passive safety systems used in the GE ESBWR and Westinghouse AP1000 reactor designs.
+He is an expert in topics related to high-temperature fission energy systems, safety and security of nuclear materials, and waste management.
+As a member of the Evaluation Methodology Group, he participated in the development of the Gen IV Roadmap while serving as co-chair for the Proliferation Resistance and Physical Protection Working Group.
+His research has contributed to the development of the passive safety systems used in the GE ESBWR and Westinghouse AP1000 reactor designs.
 With Charles Forsberg and Paul Pickard, in 2003 he proposed the FHR concept of a molten-salt cooled, solid fueled reactor.